ibm-cloud-architecture/refarch-eda/docs/evt-microservices/ED-patterns.md

 Rollbacks are a lot easier when you have an orchestrator to coordinate everything.

 See also [this article](https://microservices.io/patterns/data/saga.html) from Chris Richardson on the Saga pattern.

+## Strangler pattern

+### Problem

+How to migrate a monolytics application to microservice without doing a big bang, redeveloping the application from white page.
+Replacing and rewritting an existing application can be a huge investment.
+Rewritting a subset of business functions while running current application in parallel may be relevant and reduce risk and velocity of changes.

+### Solution

+The approach is to use a "strangler" interface to dispatch request to new or old features.
+Existing features to migrate are selected by trying to isolate sub components.

+One of main challenge is to isolate data store and how the new microservices and the legacy application are accessing the shared data.
+Continuous data replication can be a solution to propagate write model to read model.
+Write model will most likely stays on the monolitic application, change data capture can be used, with event backbone to propagate change to read model.

+The facade needs to be scalable and not a single point of failure.
+It needs to support new APIs (RESTful) and old API (most likely SOAP).

 ## Code References